 For most patients, the placement of dental implants involves two surgical procedures.
 First, implants are placed within your jawbone.
 For the first three to six months following surgery, the implants are beneath the surface of the gums, gradually bonding with the jawbone.
 You will have follow-up appointments with the periodontist to monitor your healing.

 After the implant has bonded to the jawbone, the second phase begins.
-The surgeon will uncover the implants and attach a small healing collar.
-Then, Dr. Amy can start making your new tooth which requires at least two visits to our office.
+The specialist will uncover the implant and attach a small healing collar.
+Then, we can start making your new tooth which requires at least two visits to our office.
 First, an impression must be taken for the implant crown so posts or attachments can be connected to the implants.
 On the subsequent visit, we will fit and adjust the final crown before finally cementing it into place.
 The replacement teeth are then made over the posts or attachments.

 The entire procedure usually takes six to eight months.
 Most patients do not experience any disruption in their daily life.